Lucy was born in London and educated in England and the US before reading History and History of Art at Edinburgh University.

 Between 2017 and 2019 Lucy was a Royal Literary Fund Fellow, embedded in the School of Advanced Studies at the University of London.
 Some of her essays and a long interview with James McConnachie of the Sunday Times about her work can be found on the RLF’s website.

-Her television work includes presenting the three-part series ‘History of Prostitution’ (Sky One; produced by World of Wonder in 2006), ‘Nelson’ for Great Britons (BBC2 2002) and ‘Kings in Waiting: Edward VII’ (BBC2 2000) plus numerous talking head appearances including ‘Invitation to a Hanging’, Justin Hardy’s film for Channel 4’s 18th Century season, ‘Queer as 18th Century Folk’ made by Diverse for the same season and Wall 2 Wall’s ‘The South Sea Bubble’ as well as ‘Glamour’s Golden Age’ (BBC4 2013) and ‘Secrets of Selfridges’ (PBS 2015).
+Her television work includes presenting the three-part series ‘History of Prostitution’ (Sky One 2006), ‘Nelson’ for Great Britons (BBC2 2002) and ‘Kings in Waiting: Edward VII’ (BBC2 2000) plus numerous talking head appearances including ‘Invitation to a Hanging’, Justin Hardy’s film for Channel 4’s 18th Century season, ‘Queer as 18th Century Folk’ made by Diverse for the same season and Wall 2 Wall’s ‘The South Sea Bubble’ as well as ‘Glamour’s Golden Age’ (BBC4 2013) and ‘Secrets of Selfridges’ (PBS 2015).

 Lucy acted as consultant on Working Title’s feature film Plunkett & Macleane (1999).
 In 2004 and 2005 she was a team captain on Radio 4’s ‘Whispers’ quiz programme.

 She lives in Wiltshire with her husband and two teenaged sons.
-You can find her on Instagram @lucymoorebooks for news about her books.
+You can find news about her work on Instagram @lucymoorebooks.